ScribbleGhost/chopchop/README.md

 ## Installation

+- Make sure you have MPV
+- Make sure you have FFmpeg installed or added to PATH.
 - Put chopchop.lua file in the scripts folder for mvp:
   - GNU/Linux or macOS: `~/.config/mpv/scripts/`
   - Windows: `%appdata%/mpv/scripts/`